velvia/links/rust.md

     - Also look into the arena and [typed_arena](https://crates.io/crates/typed-arena) crates... very cheap allocations within a region, then free entire region at once.
     - Also see [bumpalo](https://github.com/fitzgen/bumpalo) - bump allocator which includes custom versions of standard collections
 * Watch out for dynamic dispatch (when you need to use `Box<dyn MyTrait>` etc).
 One solution is to use [enum_dispatch](https://docs.rs/enum_dispatch/0.2.1/enum_dispatch/index.html).
+  - Related: [auto_enum](https://docs.rs/auto_enums/0.7.1/auto_enums/index.html) - a way to return enums when you might need to return `impl A` for some trait A when you might be returning diff implementations

 NOTE: simplest way to increase perf may be to enable certain CPU instructions: `set -x RUSTFLAGS "-C target-feature=+sse3,+sse4.2,+lzcnt,+avx,+avx2"`